The Blog Social

 Here’s the thing: Pinterest isn’t social media—it’s a visual search engine.
 And just like Google, Pinterest uses keywords to decide which pins to show Pinterest users.
 That means your Pinterest strategy needs to treat keyword research as seriously as your blog SEO strategy.

-When you optimize your pins with the right Pinterest keywords, you're essentially telling Pinterest's algorithm: "Hey, this pin answers what people are searching for."
+When you optimise your pins with the right Pinterest keywords, you’re essentially telling Pinterest’s algorithm: “Hey, this pin answers what people are searching for.”
 The result?
 More impressions, more saves, and more traffic flowing back to your blog.

 How Pinterest Keyword Strategy Works in 2026